 The Springs is home to a number of tech companies and government contracting entities.
-An average salary in one of these industries is typically well above the median, so be sure to factor in your prior work experience and typically salaries in your field when estimating your income.
+An average salary in one of these industries is typically well above the median, so be sure to factor in your prior work experience and typical salaries in your field when estimating your income.

 If you are considering buying a home in the Springs or moving here for the first time, look closely at your income and use a cost of living calculator to make sure it’s a good financial fit.

 We love living at the base of the Rocky Mountains, and for us, the cost of living is worth every penny.
-There is something new to explore every weekend, and the Springs quickly starts to feel more like a tight-knit community than a sprawling metropolis.
+There is something new to explore every weekend, and the Springs quickly start to feel more like a tight-knit community than a sprawling metropolis.